bluejekyll/blog/_posts/2017-08-06-type-parameters.md

 ```

 The above `print_num_legs` function is polymorphic, because it operates on the concept of Animal.
 This is a bit of a contrived example, obviously.
 An interesting difference between Rust and C++/Java at this point is where the opt-in/opt-out of polymorphism occurs.
 In Rust it's from the reference to the Animal object, but in C++/Java, it's actually in the definition of the class itself.
 Initially this struck me as odd, but only because I wasn't used to it.
-Now of course I find it funny that C++ and Java did it the other way (C++ also requires references to objects for polymorphism, if the variable is stack based, then polymophism will not come into play in the way that it always does in Java).
-Polymorphism comes at a cost, and that's the fact that when you cast a reference to a Trait Object the compiler must capture additional information behind the pointer to that memory, mainly the virtual function table.
+Now of course I find it funny that C++ and Java did it the other way (C++ also requires references to objects for polymorphism, if the variable is stack based, then polymorphism will not come into play in the way that it always does in Java). *Runtime* polymorphism comes at a cost, and that's the fact that when you cast a reference to a Trait Object the compiler must capture additional information behind the pointer to that memory, mainly the virtual function table.
 This is the table of functions which the object, Dog for example, implement with references to the function actually provided by that instance of the object.

 This cost can be removed by using monomorphism, and if you're following along (and I'm doing a decent job explaining), Generics.
-It should be mentioned that polymorphism comes at the cost of runtime memory, where as monomorphism comes at the cost of additional binary size.
+It should be mentioned that *runtime* polymorphism comes at the cost of runtime memory, where as monomorphism comes at the cost of additional binary size.
 There is no free beer here.
 The logic from above isn't all that different, it all comes in the `print_num_legs` function definition:

 ```rust
 fn print_num_legs<A: Animal>(animal: &A) {